impact-initiatives-hppu/humind/README.md

 - **Health**: removal of the WGQs from the framework.

-- **WASH**: small changes to incorporate the self-reported variants and map them to the JMP classifications.
+- **WASH**: small changes to incorporate the self-reported hygiene variants (availability of soap & water) and map them to the JMP classifications.

 - **Food Security**: new additional step to analyze the impact of livelihood coping strategies on Food Consumption (changes done in